freebsd/pkg/README.md

 <a name="pkginst"></a>
 ### Installation of packages

-`pkg add' can install a package archive from the local disk, on from a retote FTP/HTTP remote server.
+`pkg add' can install a package archive from the local disk, or from a remote FTP/HTTP server.

 If only a package name is given, it will search the remote repository and download and install the package if it exists.
 The dependencies will be